 Managing Integrations by API

-Given that embedded integration is a critical capability for a modern software product team, Doohickey provides an API-first approach to building and operationalizing embedded integrations.
+Integrations are a critical capability for a modern software product team.
+Doohickey provides an API-first approach to building and deploying native integration embedded inside of a software product.

 This API-first design affords the following benefits to the product team:

-Unlike many integration products on the market, this approach also means that engineers will build integrations the way engineers think about building any other feature.
-They will use coding frameworks, build templates in an IDE, test and run them through a CLI, and ultimately deploy them to an API-based service.
+This approach also means that engineers will build integrations the way engineers think about building any other feature.
+It is not a low-code tool, though the framework will provide many shortcuts that result in less code being written.
+Engineers will use comfortabl paradigms, including coding frameworks, building integrations in an IDE, testing and running them with a CLI, and ultimately deploy them to an API-based service.